RWJF Culture of Health Prize

 Applicant type: Indigenous Group Government Entity

-Funding uses: Research, Education / Outreach, General Operating Expense, Applied Project / Program
+Funding uses: Research, Education / Outreach, General Operating Expense, Project / Program

-Location of project: United States, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Virgin Islands, Palm Beach County, Florida Expand all
+Location of project: United States, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Virgin Islands, Palm Beach County, Florida Show all

-Location of residency: United States, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Virgin Islands Expand allView website Save Need help writing this grant?
+Location of residency: United States, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Virgin Islands Show allView website Save

 There are characteristics shared by communities that catalyze and sustain positive change.
 Because the Prize recognizes whole communities, applicants must think beyond their own individual organizations and initiatives to what has been accomplished across the community.
 Applications will be judged based on the criteria below.